Yum Brands beats Q2 sales forecasts on new stores, traffic

 “Digital is one of those things that have no downside,” he said.

-To facilitate that growth, Yum purchased Dragontail, an Autralian tech company, in May.
-Dragontail’s platform helps manage kitchen orders and dispatch delivery drivers.
+To facilitate that growth, Yum agreed to acquire Dragontail, an Autralian tech company, in May.
+Dragontail’s platform helps manage kitchen orders and dispatch delivery drivers; the deal is expected to close by the end of the third quarter.
 Yum now offers delivery from more than 70% of its stores globally.

 Yum’s scale __ with more than 50,000 restaurants worldwide __ is helping blunt the impact of higher commodity prices, Gibbs said.
 But he said U.S. franchisees have made “moderate” price increases to account for higher labor costs.